coryrwest/DevBlog/src/contents/articles/my-home-network-setup/index.md

 ### Tim

 Tim is a [Raspberry Pi Model B](https://www.raspberrypi.org/products/model-b/).
 Because of its limited resource I only use this for tinkering and test setups that I will eventually move to Jarvis.
 I also have my router set up to port forward only to this machine.
-This limits the publically exposed surface of my network, but stsill allows me to access it from anywhere.
+This limits the publically exposed surface of my network, but still allows me to access it from anywhere.
 This machine has the most security in place.

 Eventually, I will be retiring this machine and putting a VPN on Jarvis which will act as the gatekeeper to the network.
 For now, I just jump to whatever machine I need to from here.